blitzcode/rust-exp/README.md

 Experiments include...

 - Simple 'scrolling sine waves' visualizer, proof-of-concept of the Rust -> Haskell -> OpenGL pipeline
-- The famous 'Game of Life' cellular automata, with a reasonably optimized and parallelized implementation and recallable patterns
+- The famous 'Game of Life' cellular automata, with a reasonably optimized and parallelized implementation plus recallable patterns
+- Gravitational N-Body simulation

 **If you want to read actual algorithm descriptions and references for these experiments, including more, higher quality images visit the following link to my website**